jadecobra/python_tdd_exercises/source/how_to/make_person.rst

     SyntaxError: parameter without a default follows parameter with a default

-  A reminder that I cannot put a parameter without a default value after one that has a default
+  I cannot put a parameter without a default value after one that has a default value

 * I add a default value for the ``sex`` parameter